 How to drink it: It's designed to either be served on the rocks or with a tonic.
 We go for the latter with the Ceder's Classic.
 It's the closest you get to a G&T without the G.

-How to drink it: Try a Daiquirish, with 60ml of RumISH, 20ml of fresh lime juice and 20ml simple syrup.
+How to drink it: Try a Daiquirish, with 60ml of Ish, 20ml of fresh lime juice and 20ml simple syrup.
 Shake it together with ice and fine strain into a chilled coupe before garnishing with a lime wheel.

 Why we love it: This is the gin to drink when you want to drink less alcohol.
 Literally.
 This game-changing SMALL gin allows you to make a full-size G&T with just 5ml of the stuff.
 The tiny serving size allows you to reduce the alcohol in your G&T by an incredible 80%, while keeping all the wonderful gin character.
 Each bottle of Small Gin comes with a specially designed 5ml measuring thimble hand-tied around the neck and contains the same botanical flavour as a 25ml measure of standard gin.
 This is HUGE.

-How to drink it: In their Perfect Serve: 5ml (a thimbleful) of Hayman's Small Gin topped with 100ml tonic and garnish with a lemon peel (that's a total of 0.2 units of alcohol)
+How to drink it: In their perfect serve: 5ml (a thimbleful) of Hayman's Small Gin topped with 100ml tonic and garnish with a lemon peel (that's a total of 0.2 units of alcohol).